-In recent years more and more of our clients are providing more flexible work place solutions that allow their employees to work from home, but provide an office hub that can be commuted to when they want the team to be together or to give employees and opportunity to be part of a team.
+In recent years, more and more of our clients are providing more flexible workplace solutions that allow their employees to work from home, but provide an office hub that can be commuted to when they want the team to be together or to give employees an opportunity to be part of a team.

 To attract the right people you should;

 1. Walk a mile in their shoes